monofuel/hippo/README.md

     - HIP nvidia compiling still needs work: https://github.com/monofuel/hippo/pull/1
       - I got a hacky fix to work, but it needs to be polished up and requires small changes in the nim compiler
 - HIP-CPU is supported with the `-d:HippoRuntime=HIP_CPU` flag
-  - note: you need to pull the HIP-CPU submodule to use this feature
+  - note: you need to pull the HIP-CPU git submodule to use this feature
   - does not require hipcc. works with gcc.
   - you can write kernels and test them on cpu with breakpoints and everything!